philbackworks/3AFans.com-Site-Data/_toys-1-6/ms-shadow-slickerice.md

 article_contributors: [Phil Back, Don Slater, MW Wutasi, foreignparticle]
 toy_pics:
   -  ms-shadow-slickerice-01-6-by-foreignparticle.jpg
-backstory: $20~$30 S/H. Free reward for purchase of AKLUB# 1, 2, 3, 4
+backstory: $20~$30 S/H. Free reward for purchase of AKLUB# 1, 2, 3, 4; Market updated - sold on ebay 3/31/2019 for $95.
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
-Notes from ThreeA about this figure: "MS SHADOW will not be available anywhere else and to receive it you have to make four AKLUB sets purchases; MS SHADOW comes free, however you will have to cover the shipping charges.
+Notes from ThreeA about this figure:

+"MS SHADOW will not be available anywhere else and to receive it you have to make four AKLUB sets purchases; MS SHADOW comes free, however you will have to cover the shipping charges.
 AKLUB isn't limited to 3AA members only."